datascimanufacturing/datascimanufacturing.github.io/course_content-23241/session-8.md

 #### Acknowledgements:

 The workshops contain material from:
 * Boston Housing Regression Analysis by tolgahancepel
+* Scikit unsupervised leanring exercises
 * Split Your Dataset With scikit-learn's train_test_split() by Mirko Stojiljković
 * Clustering Based Unsupervised Learning by Syed Sadat Nazrul
 * How to visualize a single Decision Tree from the Random Forest in Scikit-Learn (Python)? by Piotr Płoński